17 Top-Rated Ski Resorts on the East Coast, 2024/25

 You won't find more challenging skiing at any resort in the East; the double-black terrain of The Slides offers 35 acres of wilderness skiing with dense glades and steep chutes.
 Although 38 percent of the terrain is for experts, Whiteface has terrain for less experienced skiers, too, with beginner trails accounting for 20 percent of the runs and a dedicated beginner area; 42 percent are intermediate.

 The 2.1-mile Wilmington Trail is the longest single intermediate run in the Northeast.
-Boarders and freestyle skiers will find two terrain parks, a half pipe, and beginner's park.
+Boarders and freestyle skiers will find two terrain parks, a half pipe, and a beginner's park.

 Boarders and freestyle skiers will find two terrain parks, a half pipe, and beginner's park.